Map ports from node2 to node4

 fg1as failover targets for LIF

-For more information, refer to References to link to the ONTAP 9 Network Management Guide or the ONTAP 9 Commands: Manual Page Reference, and go to Configuring failover settings on a LIF.
+Refer to References to link to the ONTAP 9 Network Management Guide or the ONTAP 9 Commands: Manual Page Reference and see Configuring failover settings on a LIF for more information.

 Verify the changes on node4: